AdobeDocs/marketo-measure.en/help/marketo-measure-ultimate/implementation-guide.md

    >[!CAUTION]
    >
-   >* You could edit a dataflow, but the data isn't backfilled when a mapping is changed.
+   >* You could edit a dataflow, but the data is not backfilled when a mapping is changed.
    >* If a required field is NULL, the entire flow will be rejected.

    >[!NOTE]